yce6db/spsatuva.github.io/_pages/resources/courses.md

 <br>
 You can expect to cover chapters 1-8

-Prerequisite: MATH 3255 (preferred) or MATH 3250, and PHYS 2620
+Prerequisite: Differential Equations (MATH 3250) and Modern Physics (PHYS 2620).
 </p>
 </div>
 </div>